 Anna Winkler, E-RYT500, Director of Shakti Yoga & living arts

 Anna's teaching style is both challenging and nurturing.
-With a dash of humor, a focus on alignmnent and sometimes just going with the flow, her classes will leave you feeling worked, yet tranquil and energized.
+With a dash of humor, a focus on alignment and sometimes just going with the flow, her classes will leave you feeling worked, yet tranquil and energized.

 Christina has practiced yoga on and off for 15 years but became a true devotee three years ago after leaving the publishing world to be a full-time stay-at-home Mom.
 She credits yoga with keeping her centered, healthy and sane while raising two active little kids.